ThatHunky/codex-prod/README.md

 # Gemini Telegram Bot

 This project demonstrates a simple Telegram bot built with [aiogram](https://github.com/aiogram/aiogram) and the Gemini API.
 The bot replies to `/start` and forwards any other text to the Gemini API.
+Conversation history is stored per user in a small SQLite database so the model can maintain context across messages.

 It calls the **Gemini 2.0 Flash** model for fast responses.